mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space 3.md

 The rise of permanent urbanization, supported by animal husbandry and rotational crop farming, brought with it sustainable population growth.
 Extensive settlement of available land led to exploration of the more hostile mountainous regions surrounding each basin.
 The mountains rose sharply, forcing pioneers to settle in the foothills due to the thinning atmosphere, making life at higher altitudes uncomfortable.

 Years passed as the Darrians slowly extended their penetration into these areas, their bodies adapting to the thinner air.
-By the year -20,000 the people of the Southern Polar Abh Basin discovered a high- altitude pass through the frozen peaks and into the neighboring Nyadh, Rimb and Boyr Basins.
+By the year -20,000 the people of the Southern Polar Abh Basin discovered a high-altitude pass through the frozen peaks and into the neighboring Nyadh, Rimb and Boyr Basins.
 They discovered three independent cultures, each radically different from each other with unique languages, customs and traditions.

 Initial contact was peaceful but fraught with fear and misunderstanding.
 Small embassies were followed by colonial attempts or militaristic expansions.
 The original exploratory missions devolved into raids